CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 > For example, a **PC** is trying to sneak past two guards huddled around a campfire.
 If they succeed their [stealth](#stealth-agi) test, the **GM** lets them sneak all around the camp, without making them do multiple tests, as long as the situation doesn't change significantly.
 One of the guards getting up to take a pee behind a tree somewhere shouldn't be such a change, even if that happens to be the tree the **PC** is hiding behind.
 On the other hand, if the guards pick up torches and start actively looking for intruders, for whatever reason, then the situation changes significantly.
 Another [stealth](#stealth-agi) test would be warranted.

+> A **PC** succeeds an [acrobatics](#acrobatics-agi) test to climb a wall.
+Thus, it is established that the **PC** *can* climb that wall.
+Whenever they attempt to climb that wall in the future, they simply succeed, with no test needed.
+Unless, of course, if the wall got taller since the last attempt.

 Of course, how many tests are appropriate in a given situation is entirely the **GM**'s decision to make.

 # Character